tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C SDK/快速入门_intl_en.md

 1. Initialize the SDK.
 2. Set the request option parameters.
 For the definitions of parameters such as `APPID`, `SecretId`, `SecretKey`, and `Bucket`, please see [COS Glossary](https://intl.cloud.tencent.com/document/product/436/7751#cos-glossary).
 - APPID is one of the account identifiers assigned by the system after you register a Tencent Cloud account.
 - `access_key_id` and `access_key_secret` are account API keys.
 - `endpoint` is the COS access domain name.
 For more information, please see [Regions and Access Endpoints](https://intl.cloud.tencent.com/document/product/436/6224).
-For example, the `endpoint` of the Guangzhou region is `cos.ap-guangzhou.myqcloud.com`.
+For example, the endpoint of the Guangzhou region is `cos.ap-guangzhou.myqcloud.com`, and the global acceleration endpoint is `cos.accelerate.myqcloud.com`.
 3. Set the parameters required for APIs.
 4. Call the SDK API to initiate a request and get the response.